2026 Conference Information

 Retail, Catering Outlets and Bars

-- Alcohol will be served at both the evening events with cash bars in operation as well as those drinks included in the events.
+- Alcohol will be served at both the evening events with bars in operation as well as those drinks included in the events.

-- The university is in the city centre with many amenities a short walk away.
+- The University is in the city centre with many amenities a short walk away.

 Emergency Services and Fire Procedures

-- In the event of an emergency or fire follow the instructions provided by university staff.
+- In the event of an emergency or fire follow the instructions provided by University staff.

 - Delegates should adhere to the Hotel’s emergency evacuation protocol when in their accommodation.